magicericat/lamalog/README.md

 ## <a name="features"></a>Features
 - User Accounts
+  - Register, Login, Logout
 - Record a new session
   - Wrote a collect.py script to pull data off of a bluetooth EEG headset
   - Tables for Users, Sessions, and States
   - Stores data in SQLite3 database
 - Brain States Dashboard
-  - After a session, a user will be able to see a plot of their meditation and attention values over time
+  - After a session, a user will be able to see a graph of their meditation and attention values
-  - Used list comprehension in Chart.js to display
+  - List comprehension and Chart.js
 - Leaderboard
   - Wrote a function to calculate a max meditation score
-  - SQLAlchemy queries to see leaderboards and one user's session compares to others
+  - SQLAlchemy queries to see rank on collective leaderboard
-- Boostrap/HTML/CSS
+- Bootstrap/HTML/CSS
   - Integrated front-end styling with bootstrap
 - Tests
   - Working on implementing unit tests

 ## <a name="author"></a>Author
-Erica Johnson is a software engineer from San Francisco, CA.
+Erica Johnson is a neuroscientist-turned-engineer living in San Francisco, CA.